Moramor/FillADP/README.md

 # Arguments

 Run script with -h to get the detail of the arguments.
-As there are many arguments, it is easier to edit the script and change the default values according to you as they will not change much for a same person.
+As there are many arguments, it is easier to edit the config.yml file and change the default values according to you as they will not change much for a same person.

 # INSTRUCTIONS